 Add a PCB 3D Video output generator for each 3D movie that you want to publish.
-Roll over the image to see the newly-added output.
+Hover over the image to see the newly-added output.

-Configuration of a PCB 3D Video output is performed from within the PCB 3D Video dialog - accessed by double-clicking on the output, or right-clicking on it and choosing Configure from the context menu.
+Configuration of a PCB 3D Video output is performed from within the PCB 3D Video dialog - accessed from the Project Options - Default Prints dialog with PCB 3D Video selected under Documentation Outputs and clicking Configure, or right-clicking on the Output Job file and choosing Configure from the context menu.
 Use the dialog to primarily select which 3D movie to use, from a list of those currently defined for the PCB document specified in the Data Source field.